ktaylor63/southeast/site/content/wolf-creek/homepage.md

 updated: 'May 29th, 2019'
 ---

 Wolf Creek National Fish Hatchery was constructed in 1975, making it one of the newest in the federal hatchery system.
 With an annual budget of $1,200,000, this station produces approximately 1 million brown, brook, cutthroat and rainbow trout weighing 275,000 pounds every year.
-Fish are [stocked into 125 different public fishing waters](/pdf/map/kentucky-trout-stocking-locations-2017.pdf) in cooperation with the Kentucky Department of Fish and Wildlife Resources.
+Fish are [stocked into over 100 different public fishing waters](/pdf/map/wolf-creek-stocking-map.pdf) in cooperation with the Kentucky Department of Fish and Wildlife Resources.
 The majority of the fish are stocked in waters managed by the federal government.
 No private waters are stocked.

 {{< figure class="photo-center" src="/images/pages/wolf-creek-national-fish-hatchery-stocking-rock-creek.jpg" alt="Wolf Creek NFH staff member Chris Murphy is shown filling buckets with trout." caption="Stocking Trip to Rock Creek.
 Photo by Alex Hoover, USFWS." link="https://flic.kr/p/8e7rdu" >}}